Wowfunhappy/dolphin/Readme.md

 # Dolphin for Legacy Mac OS X

-This fork of Dolphin has been lightly modified to add compatibility with Mac OS X 10.9 Mavericks.
-It probably also works on OS X 10.10 – 10.11.
+This build of Dolphin r16009 has been lightly modified to add compatibility with Mac OS X 10.9 Mavericks.
+It probably also works on OS X 10.10 – 10.13.

-This was made possible primarily by the MacPorts's project toolchain backports and legacy-support library.
-The code changes here primarily remove a few uses of shared_mutex.
+This was made possible primarily by MacPorts's toolchain backports and legacy-support library.

 # Download from https://jonathanalland.com/old-osx-projects.html